ralfbiedert/simd_aligned/README.md

 test vectors::simd_aligned ... bench:          71 ns/iter (+/- 5)
 ```

-## Status

-* **March 10, 2023**: Compiles again on latest Rust nightly.
-* **August 8, 2018**: Initial version.

 ## FAQ

 #### How does it relate to [faster](https://github.com/AdamNiederer/faster) and [`std::simd`](https://github.com/rust-lang-nursery/packed_simd/)?

 * `simd_aligned` builds on top of `std::simd`.
 At aims to provide common, SIMD-aligned
   data structure that support simple and safe scalar access patterns.

-* `faster` (as of today) is really good if you already have exiting flat slices in your code
+* `faster` (as of today) is good if you already have exiting flat slices in your code
-and want operate them "full SIMD ahead".
+  and want to operate them "full SIMD ahead".
 However, in particular when dealing with multiple
   slices at the same time (e.g., kernel computations) the performance impact of unaligned arrays can
   become a bit more noticeable (e.g., in the case of [ffsvm](https://github.com/ralfbiedert/ffsvm-rust/) up to 10% - 20%).